 You must meet the following to be eligible for an internship:

 - Be a U.S. citizen or a permanent resident.
-For non-U.S. citizens, appointments are contingent upon having a valid immigration status.
-Selected candidates must provide suitable documentation to verify status at the time appointment is accepted.
+While U.S. citizenship is not required for participation in the program, U.S. citizenship may be required depending on the internship assignment.
+ORISE will work with facilities and selected candidates to determine eligibility.
+Selected candidates must provide suitable documentation to verify citizenship status at the time appointment is accepted.

 Students from disadvantage communities, underrepresented groups in science, technology, engineering, and mathematics (STEM), and Minority Serving Institutions are encouraged to apply.